 A. DOE strongly encourages bidders to enroll in PASSPort.
 Similar to DOE’s Vendor Portal, some DOE solicitations may only be advertised on PASSPort.
 It is also critical to confirm all disclosures are current and complete via PASSPort so that potential contract awards may be registered quickly and vendors can commence work.
 Find the simple two-step account creation instructions here.

 A. We may make purchases through the NYS Office of General Services (OGS), NYC Department of Citywide Administrative Services (DCAS), and NYC Department of Information Technology and Telecommunications (DoITT) contracts.
 The School Construction Authority (SCA), a separate agency, manages the construction of schools and our larger construction projects.
-DOE has contracts for the maintenance of our schools and other smaller construction projects.
+The DOE has contracts for the maintenance of our schools and other smaller construction projects.

 Q. How do I get a DOE Vendor Number?

 A. DOE Vendor Numbers are needed to make any DOE purchase.
-They are assigned at the request from a school or program office purchaser.
+They are assigned at the request of a school or program office purchaser.
 A DOE Vendor Number is separate from a city FMS Vendor Number or a DOE Vendor Portal account.
 A purchaser has to first establish a need for your product or service and may then request a W-9 form from your business.
 A firm cannot establish its own DOE Vendor Number; only a DOE purchaser can request a DOE Vendor Number.

 Q. How can I learn about partnering or subcontracting opportunities?